-This section lists application notes that are related to the use of Direct Memory Access.
-These application notes may not be written specifically for the dsPIC33E/PIC24E device family, but the concepts are pertinent and could be used with modification and possible limitations.
-The current application notes related to the Direct Memory Access (DMA) module include:
+This section lists application notes that are related to this section of the manual.
+These application notes may not be written specifically for the dsPIC33F/PIC24H device families, but the concepts are pertinent and could be used with modification and possible limitations.
+The current application notes related to the Direct Memory Access (DMA) module are:

-Title

-Application Note
+Title Application Note #